Speeding Accidents in California

 Momentum is essentially the mass or weight of the speeding vehicle multiplied by its speed.
 The heavier and faster the vehicle travels, the greater its momentum and likelihood of causing greater damage to the other car or vehicle and greater injuries to the driver and any passengers in the other car or vehicle.

-The most common results of a collision caused by speeding or traveling too fast for conditions are property damage to the other cars and vehicles involved and injury to the driver and passengers in those vehicles.
+The most common consequence of a collision caused by speeding or traveling too fast is property damage to the other cars and vehicles involved and injury to the driver and passengers in those vehicles.

-In a typical two-vehicle collision, often a rear-end collision when the at fault driver was speeding or just traveling too fast for conditions and not paying attention, the property damage is to the rear of the first vehicle and front of the second, at fault speeding vehicle.
 The amount of damage to each vehicle varies depending on the type and structure of each vehicle.
-For example, sometimes when a small car is rear ended by a larger speeding vehicle there may be major rear-end bumper damage to the smaller car and little or even no damage to the front of a larger truck that caused this rear-end collision.
-And some times we see little visible damage to the rear of the first car or vehicle (e.g., when it has a bigger, stronger or impact absorbing rear bumper) while the full front-end of the second vehicle (that is, the car or truck rear-ending the front car or other vehicle) shows major front grill damage and other damages.
+For example, if small car is rear ended by a larger speeding vehicle there may be major rear-end bumper damage to the smaller car and little or even no damage to the front of a larger truck that caused this rear-end collision.
+Other times we see little visible damage to the rear of the first car or vehicle (e.g., when it has a bigger, stronger or impact absorbing rear bumper) while the full front-end of the second vehicle (that is, the car or truck rear-ending the other vehicle) shows major front grill damage and other damages.

 Our team of lawyers has handled many accidents caused by speeding and/or traveling too fast for conditions, including rear-end accident claims.
-It is important to accurately document all the damage from such collisions, including to take good clear photos of all cars and vehicles and to take your car to a good auto body repair shop and obtain detailed estimates of all damage to clearly document all damages because insurance adjusters dispute injury when the visible property damage to the claimant’s car does not appear too significant.What Injuries Are Caused By Accidents Caused By Speeding
+It is important to accurately document all the damage from such collisions.
+This includes taking good photos of all vehicles involved.
+Additionally, you will want to take your car to a good auto body repair shop and obtain detailed estimates of all damage to clearly document all damages.
+This documentation is important because insurance adjusters often dispute injuries when the visible property damage to the claimant’s car does not appear too significant.What Injuries are Caused by Speeding Accidents